YPares/porcupine/README.md

 ### Changing the parameters

-The "text-length" parameter has automatically been exposed via the command-line arguments.
+The "replications" parameter has automatically been exposed via the command-line arguments.
 So for instance you can run

 ```
-$ stack exec example0 -- --text-length 100
+$ stack exec example0 -- --replications 100
 ```

 and see that `./result.txt` now contains 100 characters.